 - NI Direct – The NI Direct website also contains impartial and useful information.
 For further information please visit the NI Direct web page – Bank accounts and banking products

-- National Consumer Agency – The National Consumer Agency on Banking – opening an account, bank cards and switching accounts
+- Competition and Consumer Protection Commission– The Competition and Consumer Protection Commission on Banking – opening an account, bank cards and switching accounts

 The Citizens Information website also contains impartial and useful information which you will find at personal-finance section

 There are marked differences in the charging policies of different banking institutions and bank charges are generally significantly higher for cross-border transactions than for transactions within the same jurisdiction.